-^c preliminary data as of Dec 7, 2011.
+^c preliminary data as of Dec 7, 2012.

 Fry and smolt enumeration has documented naturally spawned chinook and pink fry outmigrants.
 These results have documented the successful re-establishment of pink salmon with an estimated escapement of between 4,500 to 20,000 spawners.
 A small but consistent number of naturally spawned chinook fry are confirmed every year.
 Since 2005, what were assumed to be kokanee smolts from Alouette Reservoir have been genetically confirmed to represent descendants of sockeye salmon trapped within Alouette Lake at the time of dam construction in the 1920's, over 80 years ago (ARMS 2007).
-These smolts are annually captured exiting the Alouette Reservoir as part of field trials to assess smolt migration success (Mathews and Bocking 2012).
+These smolts are annually captured 1.5 kms below the dam in a rotary screw trap exiting the Alouette Reservoir as part of field trials to assess smolt migration success (Mathews et al. 2013).